 338. Check Your Head (1992) - Beastie Boys

 The Beastie Boys were continuing to stay restless with their third full-length Check Your Head.
-Taking three years since Paul's Boutique to plan their next move, they decided to ditch the samples-only approach which in all honestly couldn't be bettered, instead picking back up their instruments from their old punk days and jamming through many instrumentals of funk, lounge, punk, and scratching.
+Taking three years since Paul's Boutique to plan their next move, they decided to ditch the samples-only approach which in all honestly could not be bettered, instead picking back up their instruments from their old punk days and jamming through many instrumentals of funk, lounge, punk, and scratching.
 The Beastie's would explore this direction further on the similar Ill Communication, but their first jab at it boasted a consistent album with no shortage of standouts like "Pass the Mic", "Gratitude", "So What'cha Want", "Finger Lickin' Good", "Somethings Got to Give", and "In 3's".

 337. Highway to Hell (1979) - AC/DC